thefooliest/kast-task-manager/SOLUTION.md

 - **Token storage** — Currently JWTs are stateless.
 Adding a `tokens` table to track issued tokens would enable proper token revocation on logout and mass invalidation if the secret key is compromised.
 This is important for incident response — without it, a leaked secret key means all tokens are valid until they expire.
 - **Registration endpoint** — Currently relies on seeded users.
 Adding registration with email validation would be a natural next step.
 - **Refresh tokens** — Current JWT setup uses only access tokens.
 A refresh token flow would improve security and UX.
-- **Activity log** — Track who created/updated/deleted tasks and when.

 ### Frontend
 - **Responsive design** — The layout works on desktop but could be improved for mobile screens.